PCG regains control of hacked FB account

 The CICC, he added, will also conduct a comprehensive hardware check on all office laptops and computers of the PCG Public Affairs Service this Friday.

-It will also work on the removal of remaining malware traces of malware and strengthen cybersecurity against potential breaches.
+It will also work on the removal of remaining malware traces and strengthen cybersecurity against potential breaches.

 Amid confirming that the hacking of PCG’s Facebook account may have been done using malicious software, Balilo said the cyber attack has not compromised any sensitive documents.

-Balilo earlier said the hack has not compromised any sensitive documents, as their Facebook page only containing publicly available information.
+Balilo earlier said the hack has not compromised any sensitive documents, with their Facebook page only containing publicly available information.

 Read more Daily Tribune stories at: https://tribune.net.ph/